-In 1937 Franklin Roosevelt signed into law the PR Act that provided an 11% excise tax on all firearms and ammunition. (it has since been amended to add archery equipment to the list of taxable items) These considerable funds were then earmarked for distribution to the states to fund wildlife restoration projects, archery education, maintenance of state parks, shooting ranges etc. States receive this funding based on the states area and the number of licensed hunters.
+In 1937 Franklin Roosevelt signed into law the PR Act which provided an 11% excise tax on all firearms and ammunition. (it has since been amended to add archery equipment to the list of taxable items) These considerable funds were then earmarked for distribution to the states to fund wildlife restoration projects, archery education, maintenance of state parks, shooting ranges etc. States receive this funding based on the area of the state and the number of licensed hunters.
 So, there is a direct correlation between the number of licensed hunters in a state and available funding from the federal government.

 Today, there is an undeniable cultural shift toward enjoying the outdoors without hunting.
 The time to develop new funding options to carry some of the weight our natural resources demand has arrived.
 The outdoor industry is now a $20 billion industry selling sleeping bags, hiking boots, backpacks, tents and more.